JavaCode7/Caesium/README.md

     * Fix exprlevel4() to accept negative numbers

 * Compiler:
-    * Start compiler and actually decide if it should be a compiler of interpreter
+    * Start compiler and actually decide if it should be a compiler or interpreter

 * Rules:
     * Change DEFAULT_PROGRAM_TOKENS to tokens instead of dictionaries and actually use them somewhere